 - Work with chilled meat: Since the chicken breasts have been formed into rather thin cutlets, take them directly from the refrigerator to the grill.
 That way, they don't overcook in the time it takes to get nice grill marks on them.

 Cilantro lime chicken is a classic Southwestern favorite.
 Not everyone likes cilantro though, so if that's you, change it up a bit and try adding grated fresh ginger to the marinade instead.
-Or maybe some minced garlic and chopped parsley.
+Or maybe some minced garlic and chopped parsley or arugula.
 Enjoy!

 The lime is the predominant flavor in this chicken recipe.
 We've paired it with cilantro.
-You could also try it with minced ginger, some garlic, or even mint.
+You could also try it with chopped arugula instead, or minced ginger, some garlic, or mint.